ingrammicro/concerto/Kubernetes Spark example in Flexiant Concerto.md

-# Kubernetes Spark example in Flexiant Concerto
+# Kubernetes Spark example in Ingram Micro Concerto
 [![Build Status](https://drone.io/github.com/flexiant/concerto/status.png)][cli_build] [![GoDoc](https://godoc.org/github.com/flexiant/concerto?status.png)](https://godoc.org/github.com/flexiant/concerto)

-Flexiant Concerto's integration with Kubernetes allows you to deploy and maintain Kubernetes clusters using the Flexiant Concerto UI and CLI interface.
+Ingram Micro Concerto's integration with Kubernetes allows you to deploy and maintain Kubernetes clusters using the Ingram Micro Concerto UI and CLI interface.

-This guide concerns how to run the Kubernetes Guestbook example using Flexiant Concerto UI; for an introduction of Kubernetes in Flexiant Concerto see [Getting Started with Kubernetes](Getting started with Kubernetes.md).
+This guide concerns how to run the Kubernetes Guestbook example using Ingram Micro Concerto UI; for an introduction of Kubernetes in Ingram Micro Concerto see [Getting Started with Kubernetes](Getting started with Kubernetes.md).

-It is also recommended to follow [Kubernetes Guestbook example](Kubernetes Guestbook example in Flexiant Concerto.md) before running the Spark example.
+It is also recommended to follow [Kubernetes Guestbook example](Kubernetes Guestbook example in Ingram Micro Concerto.md) before running the Spark example.

 # Table of Contents